The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Method

 \subsection{Evaluating Uncertainty Quality}

 In selective generation, a model abstains whenever its confidence falls below a threshold.
 The effectiveness of this decision rule therefore \textit{depends on how well the uncertainty score orders correct predictions ahead of incorrect ones}.
 Metrics that isolate \textit{ranking quality} thus provide the clearest view of uncertainty reliability.
 Traditional calibration metrics such as Expected Calibration Error (ECE) are less informative in this setting because many effective uncertainty estimates are not calibrated probabilities~\cite{ren2023self} and well-calibrated confidence scores do not necessarily produce reliable rankings \cite{jaeger2022call}.
+For completeness, we report ECE results for applicable uncertainty estimates in \suppref{A}.